Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem

 Furthermore, our SP model generalizes an existing model for a closely related OR-anesthesiologist scheduling problem presented by \cite{Rath_et_al:2017}.
 Key differences between our model \eqref{eqn:1st_stage}--\eqref{eqn:2nd_stage} and \cite{Rath_et_al:2017}'s model include the following.
 First, while we use similar sets of first-stage variables and constraints, we add constraints \eqref{eqn:1st_stage_con6-7} to the first-stage model to restrict the scheduled surgery time to be within the planning horizon $[0,T^\text{end}]$, which is common in practice.
-Second, our second-stage model \eqref{eqn:2nd_stage} generalizes that of \cite{Rath_et_al:2017} by considering waiting and idling metrics and the related variables and constraints.
-In particular, incorporating surgery waiting time is essential to minimize delays and avoid scheduling many surgeries at the start of the day (i.e., time zero) or at the same time in the same OR. \cite{Rath_et_al:2017}'s model can yield schedules with surgeries scheduled to start simultaneously in the same OR, which is not possible in practice (see Section \ref{subsec:expt_Rath}).
-In addition, we incorporate OR and anesthesiologist idle time in the second-stage objective, which is essential to improve the utilization of these expensive resources \citep{Cardoen_et_al:2010}.
-Moreover, different from \cite{Rath_et_al:2017}, we propose a CVaR model that allows for a decision-maker's risk aversion.
+Second, our second-stage model \eqref{eqn:2nd_stage} generalizes that of \cite{Rath_et_al:2017} by considering waiting and idling metrics and the related variables and constraints. \blue{In particular, incorporating surgery waiting time is essential to minimize delays and avoid scheduling many surgeries to be performed by the same anesthesiologist or in the same OR at the same time.
+For example, in \ref{appdx:models_wo_waiting}, we analyze the ORASP models without waiting time components and prove that for models such as \cite{Rath_et_al:2017}, it is optimal to schedule surgeries assigned to the same anesthesiologist to start simultaneously at the start time of that anesthesiologist, which is not possible in practice (see also the numerical results in Section \ref{subsec:expt_Rath}).} In addition, we incorporate OR and anesthesiologist idle time in the second-stage objective, which is essential to improve the utilization of these expensive resources \citep{Cardoen_et_al:2010}.
+Moreover, different from \cite{Rath_et_al:2017}, we propose a CVaR model that allows for decision-makers risk aversion.
 Finally, we derive a DRO counterpart of our SP model to address distributional ambiguity, which is the topic of the next section.
 In Section \ref{subsec:expt_Rath}, we provide examples, results, and detailed discussions demonstrating the importance of incorporating these elements to produce realistic and implementable solutions with superior performance in practice.